 Beyond department stores, Dillard's owns CDI Contractors, a Little Rock, Arkansas-based construction firm that was started to build and remodel its stores.
-CDI, which accounts for only about 2% of Dillard's total sales, saw its sales jump nearly 50% in fiscal 2013 (ends January).
-New under Dillard's umbrella is Arkansas-based Acumen Brands (acquired in 2012), the operator of a dozen online retailers, including scrubschopper.com (medical uniforms) and countryoutfitter.com (western wear).
+CDI, which accounts for only about 1% of Dillard's total sales, saw its sales decline some 11% in fiscal 2014 (ends January).
+New under Dillard's umbrella is Arkansas-based Acumen Brands, the operator of a dozen online retailers, including scrubschopper.com (medical uniforms) and countryoutfitter.com (western wear).
 Dillard's hopes to use Acumen's acumen to improve its namesake e-commerce site and the dozen operated by Acumen.
-Dillard's owns more than three-quarters of its stores as well as most its distribution centers.
+Dillard's owns more than three-quarters of its stores as well as most of its distribution centers.

 Along with the decline in sales, the company's store count has slipped as it shutters underperforming locations, including the last of its 16 home and furniture stores.
 Indeed, the schedule of store closings has accelerated in recent years as Dillard's tries to reduce operating expenses in a recessionary environment.
-After reducing its store count by an additional two locations in fiscal 2013 (ends January), the company has no plans to open any new locations in the coming year.
 To reverse falling sales, the department store chain has moved "up market", positioning itself above Macy's and Belk and below high-end chains such as Nordstrom and Bloomingdale's.
 To attract more customers Dillard's is focusing on adding more fashion, much like J. C. Penney has done in recent years.
 The firm's new direction is inspired on the success of specialty stores with their edited displays or merchandise in boutique-like settings rather than an endless sea of apparel racks.
 New stores are smaller (averaging 170,000 sq. ft.) and located in open-air lifestyle centers rather than enclosed malls.
 Dillard's, which is averse to marking down merchandise but has been forced to discount by its lower-end competitors, hopes its move up market will stop the markdowns.